Priyanshi241/Priyanshi241/README.md

 - 🙋‍♀️ I’m a 2nd year undergrad pursuing BTech with IT.

-- 🔭 My major interest lies in Data Science, Machine Learning, Competitive Coding,app and Web development.
-I also have a deep interest in Graphic designing.
+- 🔭 My major interest lies in Competitive Coding, Problem solving and Web development.

 - 👧🏻 Pronouns- She/Her